FlorianRakos/IoT-NotCapricorns/README.md

 # Combined repository of Florian, Jorrit, Cristina, Gift and Luca

-In this repo there are three different portfolios.
+In this repo there are five different portfolios.
 One for each student.

 ## Florian (student ID (?))
 [Florian](/Florian/README.md)